facebookresearch/dynalab/README.md

 Remember not to exclude files / folders that are used by your model.

 ### Step 4: Check dependencies by integrated test
-The integrated test will run the test inside a mock docker container to simulate the deployment environment.
+The integrated test will run the test inside a mock docker container to simulate the deployment environment, which is on Ubuntu 18.04 and uses Python 3.6 (see [dockerfile](dynalab/dockerfiles/prod/Dockerfile) for detailed version information).
 It may take some time to download dependencies in the docker.
 ```
 $ dynalab-cli test -n <name_of_your_model>
 ```